arulbenjaminchandru/r3f-ai-language-teacher-main/r3f-ai-tamil-teacher-main/README.md

 ## Overview

 **r3f-ai-tamil-teacher** is an innovative application designed to teach Tamil using a graphical interface powered by React Three Fiber (R3F).
-This project integrates OpenAI's GPT-3.5 Turbo for language translation and Azure Cognitive Services for text-to-speech functionality, creating an immersive and interactive learning experience.
+This project integrates LlaMa 3 for language translation and creating an immersive and interactive learning experience.

 ## Features

 - **Interactive 3D Graphics**: Utilizes React Three Fiber to create engaging and interactive 3D environments for teaching Tamil.
-- **Language Translation**: Leverages OpenAI GPT-3.5 Turbo to translate and provide accurate Tamil language instructions.
+- **Language Translation**: Leverages LLaMa3 70B model to translate and provide accurate Tamil language instructions.
-- **Text-to-Speech**: Uses Azure Cognitive Services to convert text translations into natural-sounding speech.
 - **User-friendly Interface**: Built with Next.js for seamless navigation and optimized performance.

 ## Technologies Used